munificent/game-programming-patterns/book/update-method.markdown

 ## Sample Code

-This pattern is so straightforward the sample code almost belabors the point.
+This pattern is so straightforward that the sample code almost belabors the point.
 That doesn't mean the pattern isn't *useful*.
 It's useful in part *because* it's
 simple: it's a clean solution to a problem without a lot of ornamentation.

-But just to keep things concrete, let's walk through a basic implementation.
+But to keep things concrete, let's walk through a basic implementation.
-We'll start with an entity class that will represent the skeletons and statues:
+We'll start with an `Entity` class that will represent the skeletons and statues:

 ^code entity-class

 I stuck a few things in there, but just the bare minimum we'll need later.
-Presumably in real code there'd be lots of other stuff like graphics and physics.
+Presumably in real code, there'd be lots of other stuff like graphics and physics.
 The important bit for this pattern is that it has an abstract `update()` method.